 Farsightedness is also called hyperopia and, conversely to nearsightedness, results from the vision being focused behind the retina.
 This can occur as an effect of an eyeball that is too small or a cornea with minimal focusing power.
 Hyperopia can be present from birth but tends to go away with age.
 And since babies aren’t able to tell you whether they can see far away or not, the condition usually doesn’t pose too much of a problem before it is outgrown.

 Vision is measured in numbers, which is where your specific prescription comes from.
 These numbers are how optometrists can keep a close watch on how your vision changes over the years.
 Normal vision is measured as a 0, nearsightedness as -1, 2, 3, and so on, and farsightedness as +1, 2, 3, etc. These numbers can use decimals to get even more specific, usually dividing into quarters.
 So, for example, an extremely nearsighted person might have a prescription labeled -5.25 for both eyes.
 And maybe at this person’s next eye exam, their prescription changes to -5.5 for their left eye and remains -5.25 for their right.
 It has been shown that people who develop certain diseases or disorders that affect the vision can have their vision naturally corrected.
-For instance, someone with diabetes may find their prescription changes from being rather farsighted to perfect vision.
+For instance, someone with diabetes may find their prescription changes from being rather farsighted to having perfect vision.
 While this is a nifty side-effect, it’s important to see an eye doctor if you have this kind of drastic change in vision without warning.

 How to Correct Near and Farsightedness